AxiomOfChoices/Typst/Courses/Math 591 - Mathematical Logic/Course Notes.typ

   Let $phi$ be a formula containing $x$ (which we will follow denote as $phi(x)$), $phi(subs(tau, x))$ will denote the formula obtained by replacing every free occurrence of $x$ by $tau$.
 ]

-Now one would expect that substitution should never change the meaning of a logical statement, but in fact, this is not quite right.
+Now one would expect that substitution should never change the meaning of a logical formula, but in fact, this is not quite right.
-Consider the case $phi = forall y (y=x)$, the substitution $phi(subs(y,x))$ is changes the meaning of the statement from "all $y$ are equal to $x$" to "all $y$ are equal to themselves".
+Consider the case $phi = forall y (y=x)$, the substitution $phi(subs(y,x))$ changes the meaning of the statement from "all $y$ are equal to $x$" to "all $y$ are equal to themselves".
 We want to avoid this outcome, which we can formalize as follows.
 #definition[
   A substitution $phi(subs(tau,x))$ is called _correct_ if no free variable of $tau$ becomes bound in $phi(subs(tau,x))$ ]